loganveik/davisautopolishing/README.md

 ALSO GOOGLE CSS RESET
 (utility classes) - for sass listed below

+About section 2 sides. pic on left and about part on the right

 //

 sass - color themes? (fontsize, fontfamily, fontweight, color, backgroundcolor)